Flying a Drone in Helsinki - Learn the Basics

 In practice, the altitude limit for drone operation in subcategory A1 in Helsinki is 50 metres or 120 metres if you are far enough from the airport.

-For more detailed information, please consult Flyk website, which provides a helpful map with altitude limits for drone operators in Finland.
+For more detailed information, please consult the Flyk website, which provides a helpful map with altitude limits for drone operators in Finland.

 Prohibited and Restricted Areas